Vol. 01 · Perth, WA · MMXXVI

 Six months later, they deliver an MVP.
 But here is the dirty secret of software development: the first version is always wrong.
 The moment you put the product in front of users, you realize you need to pivot.
 But because you paid an agency for a fixed scope, every change order is another A$5,000.
 You run out of money before you ever find product-market fit.

-You don’t just need code.
-You need an operating system for your venture.
+To launch a SaaS, you don’t just need a compiler.
+You need an operating system.

 Enter the AI Venture Studio